 Applicants must submit a current resume.

-Applicants must submit a typed personal statement, double-spaced in at least an 11-pt font, that does not exceed one page.
+Applicants must submit a typed personal statement, double-spaced in at least a 12-pt font, that does not exceed two page.
 Your personal statement should tell us about your background, community service activities, why you have chosen your field of study, and your career goals.